-Ian was re-elected to represent Mannofield, Airyhall, Braeside, Broomhill, Garthdee, Kaimhill and Ruthrieston on 3rd May 2012 with more first preference votes than any other councillor in Aberdeen.
+Ian was re-elected to represent Mannofield, Airyhall, Braeside, Broomhill, Garthdee, Kaimhill and Ruthrieston on 4th May 2017 with over 40% of the first preferences votes cast in out area.

 Ian’s first priority remains working for our local community and standing up for local people.
 He is always happy to assist residents with problems and complaints.
 Ian holds regular local surgeries and can be contacted by phone, e-mail or post at any time.

 Ian has a particular interest in transport and the environment.

 Ian is a regular attender at meetings of Braeside & Mannofield Community Council, Garthdee Community Council, Ruthrieston Residents Association and Ruthrieston Community Centre Management Committee.

 A business studies graduate of the Robert Gordon Institute of Technology in Aberdeen, Ian has experience of working in both the private and third sectors.
 Ian was formerly a member of the senior management team of one of Scotland’s largest charities.